Does Steam Tax You for Games?

 In summary, Steam does not directly collect sales tax, as it is a digital platform with no physical presence.
 However, some developers and publishers may be required to charge sales tax, depending on their business operations and the states they operate in.
 California is a special case, as it requires sales tax on digital goods and services.
 States with sales tax may have different tax rates, affecting game prices and in-game items.
 As a gamer, it’s crucial to understand the tax policies of your favorite platforms to ensure a smooth gaming experience.

-- How do you know if your starter is shiny in Pokemon Y?
+- How do you raise your Elo in Destiny 2?